Chayanitoey/GP3/README.md

 **Data: Amazon Fine Food Reviews**.
 The Amazon Fine Food Reviews dataset consists of 455,000 food reviews Amazon users left up to October 2012.
 Learn more about this [data set](https://github.com/Chayanitoey/GP3/blob/main/clusteringGraph.jpg)

 Using [KMeans](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) clustering to create a **recommendation engine.**

-Objctive: Group the right features and number of clusters when the products in each cluster "seem" like they belong together.
+**Objective:** Group the right features and number of clusters when the products in each cluster "seem" like they belong together.

 ## Clustering with K-means: